 Advisory for Salt Lake

-Who's up for some free avalanche training?
-Get a refresher, become better prepared for an upcoming avalanche class, or just boost your skills.
-Go to https://learn.kbyg.org/ and scroll down to Step 2 for a series of interactive online avalanche courses produced by the UAC.
 CLICK HERE FOR MORE GENERAL INFO AND FAQ This information does not apply to developed ski areas or highways where avalanche control is normally done.
 This forecast is from the U.S.D.A.
 Forest Service, which is solely responsible for its content.
 This forecast describes general avalanche conditions and local variations always occur.
-Observations and Avalanches Backcountry Emergency Procedures Instagram Facebook Get Forecast Email Previous Forecasts Contact via email Submit Observation
+Observations and Avalanches Backcountry Emergency Procedures SMS Notifications Instagram Facebook Get Forecast Email Previous Forecasts Contact via email Submit Observation

-During the spring, there are typically three different avalanche problems: 1.
-Wet Snow: Wet loose avalanches, wet slab avalanches, and lastly glide avalanches.
-2. New Snow: New storm snow instability as soft slab avalanches and loose dry avalanches.
-3. Wind Drifted Snow: Wind slabs - soft or hard drifts of wind-blown snow.
+Thank you for a great season!
+Regular avalanche forecasts have ended.
+This most recent update is from 5 PM on Friday, April 18, 2025.
+We will be issuing intermittent updates through May 1st.
+You can submit observations and avalanches HERE, and check out the most recent observations and avalanches HERE.
+During the spring, there are typically three different avalanche problems: Wet Snow: Wet loose avalanches, wet slab avalanches, roof slides, and glide avalanches New Snow: New storm snow instabilities; soft slab avalanches and loose dry avalanches Wind Drifted Snow: Wind slabs; soft or hard drifts of wind-blown snow